MuffinGroup/muffin-bot/README.md

 # muffin-bot
-Bot for the muffin grou discord server
+Bot for the muffin group discord server